antipatico/balatromobile/README.md

 Do you have any suggestion?
 Open an issue / PR!

 ## Credits
 This software is a rewrite of [balatro-apk-maker](https://github.com/blake502/balatro-apk-maker).
-It uses [APKEditor](https://github.com/REAndroid/APKEditor), [Uber Apk Signer](https://github.com/patrickfav/uber-apk-signer) and [Love Android](https://github.com/love2d/love-android).
+It uses [APKEditor](https://github.com/REAndroid/APKEditor), [Uber Apk Signer](https://github.com/patrickfav/uber-apk-signer), [Love Android](https://github.com/love2d/love-android) and [Nunito Font](https://fonts.google.com/specimen/Nunito).
+Moreover, some patches were ported from [nkaHong's fork of PortMaster](https://github.com/nkahoang/PortMaster-nkaHoang).

+Thanks for everybody contributing to this project.